-For the values that must be returned by this call, see Table 12-1 in Appendix E: Changelog.
+For the values that must be returned by this call, see Table 13-1 in Appendix F: Changelog.

-Dependency MANDATORY from SMCCC v1.1 OPTIONAL for SMCCC v1.0 Description Determine the availabilit y and capability of Arm Architecture Service functions Parameters uint32 Function ID 0x8000 0001 uint32 arch_func_id Function ID of an Arm Architecture Service Function Return int32 < 0 Function not implemented or arch_func_id not in Arm Architecture Service range.
+Dependency MANDATORY from SMCCC v1.1 OPTIONAL for SMCCC v1.0 Description Determine the availability Determine the availability and capability of Arm Architecture Service functions Parameters meters uint32 Function ID 0x8000 0001 uint32 arch_func_id Function ID of an Arm Architecture Service Function 1 of an Arm Architecture Service Function Return int32 < 0 Function not implemented or arch_func_id not in Arm Architecture Service range.
 The reason is indicated by an error code specific to the function.
 SUCCESS Function implemented.
 0 Optional Function implemented.
 Function capabilities are indicated using feature flags specific to the function.